phoebe-project/phoebe2/README.md

     >>> import phoebe
     >>>

-As of the 2.3 release, PHOEBE also includes a desktop and web client user-interface which is installed independently of the python package here.
-See the [phoebe2-ui repository](https://github.com/phoebe-project/phoebe2-ui) and [phoebe-project.org/clients](https://phoebe-project.org/clients) for more details.

 To understand how to use PHOEBE, please consult the [tutorials, scripts and manuals](https://phoebe-project.org/docs/2.4/) hosted on the PHOEBE webpage.